HomeAll Buyer GuidesBest AI Tools for Greenhouse Recruiting Teams (2026): Screening, Ranking, and Rediscovery

 • Training and calibration.
 GoodTime can pair new interviewers with experienced ones and track interviewer quality metrics over time

 • Analytics.
-GoodTime tracks scheduling metrics like time-to-schedule, interviewer utilization, and candidate experience impact
+GoodTime tracks scheduling metrics like time-to-schedule, interviewer use, and candidate experience impact

 Limitations